 At this point, you may already have decided to quit using drugs and pursue a sober and clean life.
-What you’re doing is a very admirable step but it is most likely that you’ve tried stopping your bad habits before but found that the withdrawal symptoms are too difficult to overcome.
+What you’re doing is a very admirable step but it is most likely that you’ve tried stopping your bad habits before but found that the drug withdrawal symptoms are too difficult to overcome.

 In this article, we’ll share some tips and other useful information on how to prepare for drug withdrawal symptoms.
 Let’s start by understanding what withdrawal is.